ashim888/csit-c/Unit 7/README.md

 ========================================================
 ###Functions###
 1. Write a Program in C to input a number and find whether the number is exactly divisible by 5 and 7 or not using functions:
-a.
-No return no argument
+	+	No return no argument

-b.
-No return with argument
+	+	No return with argument

-c.
-Return with no argument
+	+	Return with no argument

-d.
-Return with argument
+	+	Return with argument

 2. WAP in C to input a number and check whether the number is palindrome or not using function.
 3. WAP in C to find whether the given number is prime or not using function